Prerequisite knowledge

 yarn.lock

-file at its root, then it uses yarn. - lerna (opens in a new tab) - we use
+file at its root, it uses yarn.
+We leverage yarn's workspaces (opens in a new tab) for versioning and publishing packages within our monorepos. - turbo (opens in a new tab) - we use

 turbo

-to run scripts during both local development and in our continuous integration processes. - swc (opens in a new tab) - we use SWC to compile our JavaScript and TypeScript code into a format supported by all major browsers.
+to run scripts during local development and our continuous integration processes. - swc (opens in a new tab) - we use SWC to compile our JavaScript and TypeScript code into a format all major browsers support.

 - webpack (opens in a new tab) - we use webpack to bundle our code for production.
 We use webpack 5 (opens in a new tab), which is the latest version of webpack at the time of writing.